 Revenue vs. Profit: How Focusing on Revenue Can Harm Your Dropshipping Business

 It is common for dropshipping business owners to look at the revenue report and feel good about their effort.
-Revenue is easy to track (it’s the first thing you see on Shopify dashboard), fancy (especially in parties, telling friends you have a 8-figure business) and can create necessary optimism to keep up your good work.
+Revenue is easy to track (it’s the first thing you see on your Shopify dashboard), fancy (especially at parties, telling friends you have an 8-figure business), and can create necessary optimism to keep up your good work.
 That number was so addictive, indeed, that we merchants tend to rely on it to make lots of decisions.

 But remember, you can make a million but still be in debt.

 Reason?
 Your costs may be getting out of control and exceeding your gross profit.
-Consider Cost of goods sold, Customer Acquisition Cost (Ad spend), transaction fees, shipping fees, TAX and other expenses.
+Consider the Cost of goods sold, Customer Acquisition Cost (Ad spend), transaction fees, shipping fees, TAX, and countless other expenses.

-Without knowing these costs in (real) time, you might have revenue grown nicely while actually be heading towards a cliff at an alarming speed.
+Without knowing all your costs (in real time), you might have revenue grown nicely while actually heading towards a cliff at an alarming speed.

 Look at this profitability report, for example.
-On this certain day, this business earned $3296, but also spent a total cost of $3572.
-Apparently, ad spend had eaten tremendously into their revenue.
+On this certain day, they earned $3296 but also spent a total cost of $3572.
+Apparently, the ad spends had eaten tremendously into their revenue.